aubreyrjones/lemon-py/README.md

 you to (more) easily create parsers for use in your own projects.

-lemon-py provides facilities to compile a EBNF grammar and a lexer definition into a standalone native module for Python 3.x or (with a little work) C++ .
+lemon-py provides facilities to compile a EBNF grammar and a lexer definition into a standalone parser.
 The resulting lexer+parser is implemented entirely in native code, and has no external dependencies (including on this project or any Python code) and is suitable for use as a submodule in other projects.
 You can just `import` it and run `parse()`.

 lemon-py parsers output a uniformly-typed parse tree.
 All productions are identified by a string name, and all terminal values are returned by string as well--no type conversions are applied inside of the parser module.
-The returned parse tree has a convenient interface in both Python and modern C++, with the details of Lemon's proud legacy hidden away safely.
 One standout feature, available in both Python and C++, is (dependency-free) GraphViz `dot` output for graphical visualization of parse trees--essential for language development.

-lemon-py extends the Lemon parser generator with a built-in, configurable lexer.
+lemon-py extends the Lemon parser definition format with a built-in, configurable lexer.
 The lexer handles commonly-encountered token types such as constant/literal character strings, case-insensitive regular expressions with captured value, and strings with user-defined